- About Us

 WICHE is an interstate compact, created by legislative action of the 15 western states, to facilitate resource sharing among the higher education systems of those states.
 It implements a number of activities, including policy analysis and research, in order to accomplish its objectives.

-The Career Technical Education (CTE) Unit of the Economic Development and Workforce Preparation Division focuses on program coordination and advocacy, policy development and coordination with K-18 workforce preparation and career and technical education systems.
-Responsible for the implementation of the Vocational and Technical Education Act (VTEA), managing and coordinating activities that impact other interagency and intra-agency objectives.
-In addition, the CTE Unit is also responsible for the development, dissemination, and implementation of the California State Plan and the annual performance reports.
-Planning and development resources and documents for California's implementation of the new Perkins (Perkins IV) Act can be found here.
+The Career Education Practices (CEP) Unit of the Workforce and Economic Development Division focuses on program coordination and advocacy, policy development and coordination with K-18 workforce preparation and career and technical education systems.
+The CEP Unit is responsible for the implementation of the Carl D. Perkins Career Technical Education Act (Perkins IV) of 2006, which includes managing and coordinating activities that impact other interagency and intra-agency objectives.
+The unit also coordinates the implementation of the Governor's Career Pathways Initiative (SB 70; SB 1133).
+In addition, the CEP Unit is responsible for the development, dissemination, and implementation of the California State Plan and the annual performance reports.

 Statewide Career Pathways: Creating School to College Articulation